Hometown: Griswold, Iowa

 Background: Nicole always wanted to be a teacher.
 Granted she first wanted to be a dance teacher and own and operate her own dance studio someday—but still—it was teaching!
 She was called to teach.
 Sister Nancy Hoffman was her fifth grade teacher who not only helped instill in her the desire to teach, but also instilled in her the seeds of faith allowing her to continue to learn about the Christian faith and hold it close to her heart.
 So she went on to earn a degree in elementary education and started working right away for William Penn University in the education division as a teaching assistant in the distance learning program.
 She worked with non-traditional students from a variety of backgrounds and cultures who were passionate about becoming teachers.
 She still works for William Penn as the lead teaching assistant for elementary education-distance learning and an adjunct instructor every semester.
 This has helped her keep up-to-date on current methods in teaching, learning strategies, classroom and behavior management, communication and lesson structure.
 After college, while living in Muscatine, Iowa, Nicole developed a passion for working in youth ministry.
 She helped lead a mission trip with high school youth to Ruiz, Nayarit in Mexico and served as an interim youth director at Wesley United Methodist Church before moving to Gilbert.
 Nicole and her family became members of First UMC in Ames in 2008 and in 2012, Nicole became the Director of Christian Education.

-Family: Nicole lives in Gilbert with her husband Ben (a volunteer youth leader with the high school class), their two children Zachery and Savanna, and their little fur baby Zoey.
+Family: Nicole lives in Gilbert with her husband Ben (a volunteer youth leader with the middle school class), their two children Zachery and Savanna, and their little fur baby Zoey.

 “I absolutely LOVE what I do at First UMC.
 Seeing the excitement on the faces of the children and youth here and the smiles from the adults as they all share in the gospel message make every day here so much fun.
 I know they are hearing the message and wanting to serve others in Jesus’ name.”